 that the college that bears his name was founded (the College was officially

 founded by an Act of the General Court of Massachusetts Bay on October 28,

 1636).
-The Harvards were then still in
+The Harvards were then still in England.
+John's mother

-By the spring of 1637, John's only surviving family member, his brother Thomas, also died.
-One view says that John was still in England at
+By the spring of 1637, John's brother Thomas, his only surviving family member, also died.
+Some believe John was still in England at

 In any event, it seems most likely that

 the young couple crossed the Atlantic sometime during the spring or summer of 1637, possibly with Nathaniel Eaton and his wife.
 They may have

 arrived in Boston in late June, 1637 (see Morison, The Founding of Harvard